 How To Set Up a Direct Mailer in Canva

-Setting up a direct mail campaign in Canva is easier than you might think!
+Setting up a direct mail campaign, aka using the Mail Merge feature, in Canva is easier than you might think!
 I'll walk you through how to set up the variable fields like the person's name and address.
-We'll use some automation with Canva Bulk Create to make it quick and painless!
-You should know that it's only available for Canva Pro, Canva for Teams, Canva for Education, and Canva for Nonprofits users on desktop only.
+We'll use some automation with Canva Bulk Create to make it quick and painless.
+If you're putting together a donor campaign, sending mail to more than 10 people, or just want to understand how to use the feature - this is for you.

 Design your letter

 First things first, you'll need to design your letter.
-It is important that the text, fonts, and colors reflect your brand's identity.
+It's important that the text, fonts, and colors reflect your brand's identity.
 Include images to highlight the impact that your organization makes.
 Testimonials are great too!
 It's worth it to spend some time making your ask letter look and sound great.

 In Canva, keep each part of your letter in a different text box, like this example.
 The most important part is to separate the addressee name from the introduction word.
 In this example, we used "Dear" and the name "Mr. and Mrs. Smith".
 Make this box extra long to ensure any name will fit, no matter how long it is.
 We'll make this text box a variable field in the next step.